yingjieyao/cocotask/README.md

 5. now you have cocotask setup on your machine.
 To test, you can go to the ./test folder
    - Run: `python producer_test.py`   (this will post a string.
 Code is very simple)
-   - In another window, under ./test, run: `cocotask ./config.json userworkers TestWorker 4`, and you'll see the worker starts and process 1 message we just posted.
+   - In another window, under ./test, run:
+     `cocotask ./config.json userworkers TestWorker 4`
+     you'll see the worker starts and process 1 message we just posted.

 6. So the key part is how we use cocotask command tool. the parameters are:
    - config_path: path to config file